- Alex Pastor, David Pastor

-Paramount Vantage wants you believe Carriers is a zombie movie, but no matter how many shots the promotional department shows of undead-like creatures opening their eyes, either on the poster or in trailers, don’t be fooled.
+Paramount Vantage wants you to believe Carriers is a zombie movie, but no matter how many shots the promotional department shows of undead-like creatures opening their eyes, either on the poster or in trailers, don’t be fooled.
 Preconceived notions that flesh-hungry monsters will be slugging along, or running, after a few lonely survivors of the apocalypse will only ruin your otherwise engaging experience.
-Indeed, it contains horror elements but resolves to be about the loss of humanity in the absence of society.
+Indeed, it contains horror elements, but it’s about the loss of humanity in the absence of society.
 And while almost all zombie movies relate that theme, here the metaphor comes without brain-eating antics.

-Sometime after a pandemic wipes out most of humanity, a few lingerers try to scrape together supplies, get somewhere safe, and quarantine themselves.
+Some months after a pandemic wipes out most of humanity, a few lingerers try to scrape together supplies, get somewhere safe, and quarantine themselves.
 Laws no longer apply.
 Survival is all that counts.
-The disease emerges when rashes appear on the infected person’s body, then they begin to slowly bleed out and eventually die a quiet death.
+The disease emerges when rashes appear on the infected person’s body, and then they begin to bleed out and eventually die a quiet, slow death.
 No rising from the grave needed, as the fear of contagion is enough.
 Here’s a movie that fleshes-out those What If? conversations you’ve probably had with your friends about the smartest thing to do in an apocalypse scenario.
-Because it’s airborne, everyone wears masks—some those cheap white surgical masks, while others wrap themselves in plastic and don full-fledged CDC issue gas masks.
-Survivors are paranoid about catching it, a disease that’s never mentioned by name, allowing whatever bug the media is pushing at the moment to pop into viewers’ minds (Bird Flu, Swine Flu, take your pick).
+Because it’s airborne, everyone wears masks—some wear those cheap white surgical masks, while others wrap themselves in plastic and don full-fledged CDC issue gas masks.
+Survivors are paranoid about catching it, a disease that’s never mentioned by name, allowing whatever bug that’s making headlines at the moment to pop into viewers’ minds (Bird Flu, Swine Flu, take your pick).

 The movie opens with four twentysomethings driving on a deserted highway.
 They come upon an SUV parked in the road; a father (Christopher Meloni) and his little girl need gas.
-They see the girl is masked but she’s clearly dying.
+They see the girl is masked, but she’s clearly dying.
 Living by a strict set of survivalist rules, they must avoid the infected at all costs.
 If it means leaving someone behind, so be it.
 Of course, those rules are immediately broken.
 Their car springs a leak as they try to desert the stranded father-daughter pair by passing on the rocky shoulder, forcing them to go back and, at gunpoint, commandeer the man’s vehicle.
-They wipe it down with bleach, and then put him and his daughter in the back behind a makeshift bubble of plastic and duct tape.
+They wipe it down with bleach and then put the father and daughter in the back behind a makeshift bubble of plastic and duct tape.

 In addition to being dumped, Carriers feels tampered with, and sloppy in the finale when it tries to bring some vague meaning to the madness via cheesy narration.
-At the center, however, the morality clash between Pine and Pucci’s brother roles proves challenging on the level of a solid psychological thriller, whereas typical horror jolts and gory scares feel included only to keep the lazy-minded moviegoers interested.
-Coming very close to being more than mere horror fodder, too much studio meddling and a shifting genre tone unfortunately leave the result uneven.
+At the center, however, the morality clash between Pine and Pucci’s brothers proves challenging on the level of a solid psychological thriller.
+In contrast, the typical horror jolts and gory scares feel included only to keep the lazy-minded moviegoers interested.
+Although the film comes very close to being more than run-of-the-mill horror fodder, too much studio meddling and a shifting genre tone leave the result uneven.